When the Infiltrator cannot infiltrate

 Delayed Deployment & First-Turn Reposition

 Another approach could focus less on forward placement than on information advantage.
-Here, Infiltrators would be deployed after all enemy infiltrators had completed their deployment, giving the controlling player a clearer picture of what will be happening on the battlefield before committing key assets themselves.
+Here, Infiltrators would be deployed after all enemy units had completed their deployment, giving the controlling player a clearer picture of what will be happening on the battlefield before committing key assets themselves.

 To take this idea further, the Infiltrator's starting position could remain flexible until its first activation in Round One.
 At the beginning of that activation, the model may be repositioned to any legal location within its own Deployment Zone.